Counseling (COUN)

 Grading Mode: Standard Letter, Pass/No Pass

-Formerly: Career and Life Planning: A Holistic Approach.
-This is an extensive career and life planning course within the broad perspective of psychological, sociological, and physiological theories.
-Emphasis will be placed on self-esteem/self-concept, values, needs and goals, motivation, skill development, and gender and cultural issues in the workplace and the global economy.
+This course examines psychological, sociological, and physiological theories within career and life planning.
+Emphasis will be placed on student development including values, needs and goals, motivation, skill development, and gender and cultural issues in the workplace.
 The historical view of careers, current career trends, and employment outlook will be studied.
-Various methods of researching academic and career opportunities will be explored to assist students with completing a career action plan.
-Graded or Pass/No Pass option.
-UC credit limitations: COLL G100, COUN G104, COUN G115, COUN G150, COUN G151, COUN G152, COUN G153, COUN G154, COUN G155 and COUN G205 combined – maximum credit, 3 units.
+Various methods of researching academic and career opportunities will be explored.

 Catalog Program Pages Referencing COUN G104

 This course is designed to introduce student-athletes to a successful college and transfer experience.
 Athletic regulations including the National Collegiate Athletics Association (NCAA) and the National Association of Intercollegiate Athletics (NAIA) transfer requirements will be covered.
 The course introduces college success skills, including college expectations, resources, policies, student/athlete life balance, life after sports.
-Definitions and requirements for certificates and degrees, and higher education in California, including transfer process are covered.
-Students develop a Comprehensive Student Educational Plan (CSEP) based on personality and career assessments, individual educational goals, and discuss strategies for selecting a major.
-Graded.
-UC credit limitations: COLL G100, COUN G104, COUN G115, COUN G150, COUN G151, COUN G152, COUN G153, COUN G154, COUN G155 and COUN G205 combined – maximum credit, 3 units.
+Requirements for certificates and degrees, and higher education in California, including transfer process are covered.
+Students develop individual educational goals and discuss strategies for choosing a major.

 Catalog Program Pages Referencing COUN G115